Moscow mule

-A Moscow mule is a cocktail made with vodka, ginger beer and lime juice, garnished with a slice or wedge of lime and a sprig of mint.
-The drink is a type of buck and is sometimes called a vodka buck.
+A Moscow mule is a cocktail made with vodka, ginger beer, and lime juice; garnished with a slice or wedge of lime.
+The drink, being a type of buck, is sometimes called vodka buck.
+It is properly served in a copper mug, which takes on the cold temperature of the liquid.

-The Moscow mule is popularly served in a copper mug, which takes on the cold temperature of the liquid.
-Some public health advisories recommend copper mugs be plated with nickel or stainless steel on the inside and the lip, but it has been disputed whether the time and acidity involved in the drinking of a Moscow mule would be enough to leach out the 30 milligrams of copper per litre needed to cause copper toxicity.
+Some public health advisories recommend copper mugs with a protective coating (such as stainless steel) on the inside and the lip, to reduce the risk of copper toxicity.

 Variations

-Due to the popularity of the Moscow mule, other buck cocktails with different liquors have been labeled with the "mule" name in recent years.
+Due to the popularity of the Moscow mule, other buck cocktails with different liquors or other ingredients have been labeled with the "mule" name in recent years.
 Variations with the name changed accordingly: